Politicians, friends fondly recall late Alaska congressman

 “As the longest serving U.S. Congressman and Dean of the House, he was one of Alaska’s biggest champions.
 His tireless work for Alaska over the last 49 years has made a tremendous impact across generations.” — Anchorage Mayor Dave Bronson.

+“Alaska and the country lost a great leader today.
+Congressman Young was not only a friend to the people of the North Slope, but he was also a fierce advocate for Alaska Native rights.
+We were blessed to have him represent the people of our great state.
+We pray for and extend our sincerest condolences to the family of Congressman Young.” — Crawford Patkotak, chairman of the Arctic Slope Regional Corporation

 “Sad to hear the news of Don Young’s passing.
 Don was not just the Dean of the House, he was also a dear friend and a true legend of Congress.
 Don was a tireless fighter for Alaska who loved the outdoors, including his trips down to Louisiana to fish.
-Don will be greatly missed.” — Rep. Steve Scalise, R-La
+Don will be greatly missed.” — Rep. Steve Scalise, R-Louisiana

 “The first time we spoke, Don Young cheerfully informed me that I was the 17th secretary he’d dealt with at DOT.
 Our politics weren’t the same, but it was always a pleasure working with him.
 A true character, he shaped US infrastructure in many ways, and will be deeply missed.” — Transportation Secretary Pete Buttigieg